franklinjpt/university-frontend/README.md

 ---
 This project is a client for the REST API about students choosing subjects

+## Development status
+---
+This project is still in development

 ## Instructions
 ---
 This Project is made in React, so it's necessary to have node and npm installed in your computer.